Police Emergency

 • If found, do not touch or handle the suspicious package.

-DO NOT USE cellular phones or two-way radios near package.
+DO NOT USE cellular phones or two-way radios near the package.

 Intruder/Suspicious Person